mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 New
 ###
 - Added a 'Generate Recovery Script' button to Workbench under the File menu bar, it generates a script that is essentially what project recovery uses.
 However it is only the script and does not include the workspace clean up and other features Project Recovery offers.
+- There is now an algorithm to create a table workspace showing detector information for a given workspace, and a "Show Detectors" option when you right-click a workspace which executes this algorithm.

 Improvements
 ############